Menu

 Interactive presentation and peer discussion on powerful applications of the ISTE Standards for Pre-K - 3rd grade learners.

 Explore ideas and concepts for integrating technology in STEM learning PreK-3rd grade age groups.
-Hands-on activity samples and discussion, including a sneak peek of a preliminary draft of the ISTE Guide for Applying ISTE Standards to STEM Learning for Early Childhood Educators.
+Hands-on activity samples and discussion, including a sneak peek of preliminary draft lessons from the ISTE Guide for Applying ISTE Standards to STEM Learning for Early Childhood Educators.

 Reflection, Next Steps, and Call to Action (20 minutes)